AlyoshaVasilieva/city17/README.md

 ### Building

+If you're going to use Aliyun and do not intend to modify the code, download `city17.zip` from [the latest release][release] and proceed to the setup instructions.

 Run `build.sh`.
 Cannot be truly built in Windows due to *ring*, but `cargo check` and `cargo build` work for checking the code.
 Ubuntu 20.04 via [WSL][wsl] works fine and is what I use.